Serena Caulfield (b. 1985) is an Irish artist based in Wexford, specialising in painting and drawing.

 She makes work that combs personal recollections and universal/inherited histories.
 By reimagining historical works of art she can reclaim them, filling the void of the extensive art collection once owned by her ancestral family.

-Selected group shows include Open Annual Exhibition, Signal Arts Centre, Bray, 2020, ARTFORM 2019, Waterford, PeripheriesOPEN, Michael Warren Gallery, Gorey and And Creatures Dream...
+Selected group shows include 'In Absentia' (online), Courthouse Gallery Winter Open 2020, PeripheriesOPEN, Michael Warren Gallery, Gorey School of Art, and And Creatures Dream...
 A New Language at Wexford Arts Centre and Wexford County Hall.
 She is working towards her first major solo exhibition at Ballina Arts Centre in September 2021, and a solo at Wexford Arts Centre in 2022.

 Recent awards include an Arts Council Professional Development Award, an RHA Microgrant, an Artlinks Visual Arts bursary 2020.
 Serena has an MA from NUA, Norwich UK (2009) and a BA from Gorey School of Art.